psychemedia/island-storynotes/godshill_to_do.md

 Or recreant prove when peril rears its crest,
 To save a limb, or shun the public scorn
 Then write me down for aye—weakest of woman born.'
-" He must indeed have been a bold man !"
+"He must indeed have been a bold man !"
-" My landlord told me, also, of a man who fell over the cliffs, with some water cans, and though badly hurt, he was able afterwards to follow his calling.
+"My landlord told me, also, of a man who fell over the cliffs, with some water cans, and though badly hurt, he was able afterwards to follow his calling.
 But another accident of which he told me was very remarkable."
-" Let us have it, uncle !" ! let us have it
+"Let us have it, uncle !" ! let us have it

  --

  Undercliff, Isle of Wight
 p116-7

- " THE BISHOP’S ACRE "
+"THE BISHOP’S ACRE"
 around which such a halo of mystery has grown, must now be con- sidered.
 This plot of ground at the foot of the Down stands on the north side of St. Boniface Road, just outside the parish boundaries, and before Ventnor, in 1867, was constituted a separate Urban Authority, formed a part of the Newchurch parish.
 Several interesting stories have arisen in connection with it.
 The earliest I can find is the following :
-" There are few places of antiquity but wj||^t have some extraordinary stories told of them.
+"There are few places of antiquity but wj||^t have some extraordinary stories told of them.
 Among those circulate in this neighbourhood is the following A gentleman mistaking his road during a heavy snow, and descending, in consequence of it, the steep down of St. Boniface, on horseback, he was so affected by the danger he was in, that he vowed if ever he reached the bottom of the hill in safety, he would, as a memento of the kindness of Providence, purchase the land, and present it toihe church of Shanklin."
 Albin, five years later, repeats this version, and further says that :
 "It needs only to be added that a small parcel of land, containing about an acre, was given to the living in this situation, and, as supposed, in consequence of that vow."2